 - How do different animals use their senses to build up a picture of the world around them?
 Describe what different animals do to find their way around.
 Why are all these ways so different?
 For example, if you are a mole and you cannot see, how do you know where you are going? (consider pressure on skin and touch using nose). - How do different animals find food in different ways?
-Why have these differences evolved? - In the classroom, what ways could you put yourself into the position of an animal you've been learning about, for example, wearing dark glasses in a dark room for a bat or using a glow stick in a darkroom for deep sea fish. - Imagine you are out at playtime and you are a bumblebee: how would you see the playground differently if you can see ultraviolet and the magnetic field?
-Look up how cameras detect ultraviolet light on flowers. - For both above, discuss how comparing our own sensory interpretation can lead to the wrong idea and impression of how animals sense their world.
+Why have these differences evolved? - Imagine you are out at breaktime and you are a bumblebee: how would you see the playground differently if you can see ultraviolet and the magnetic field?
+Look up how cameras detect ultraviolet light on flowers. - Discuss how comparing our own sensory interpretation can lead to the wrong idea and impression of how animals sense their world.